xuwen-ho/tp/docs/UserGuide.md

 Format: `exit`

+### Accessing the command history

+To access the command history:
+* From the input field, press the down arrow key (↓) to bring out the drop-down menu of previous commands.
+* Use the up (↑) and down (↓) arrow keys to navigate through the command history.

+### Using the autocomplete

+Autocomplete provides suggestions based on your command history as you type.
+You can navigate through the suggestions using the arrow keys, similar to the command history.

 ### Saving the data

 Match data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.